appsquickly/typhoon/README.md

 At the time the argument was partially successful because we were still in the midst of the XML hangover after
 ___everyone___ had to have XML on their product sheet in the early 2000s.
 It's a little ironic that we were all seemingly unaware of being caught-up in the sebsequent ___annotation craze___ with a new annotation coming out every week.
-But I think, we're over both of those now, and in the words of Bruce Lee " 'tations are tations, and XML is just XML".
+But I think, we're over both of those now, and in the words of <a href="http://en.wikipedia.org/wiki/Bruce_Lee">Bruce Lee</a>
+"Annotations are annotations, and XML is XML".

 # Usage